-Doxycycline capsules (Brand names: Vibramycin, Doxy 100, Oracea, Monodox) should be taken with a full glass of water and the patient should be told to stay upright for at least 30 minutes to prevent esophageal irritation.
+Doxycycline capsules (Brand names: Vibramycin, Doxy 100, Oracea, Monodox) should be taken with a full glass of water, and the patient should be told to stay upright for at least 30 minutes to prevent esophageal irritation.
 Doxycycline in doses > 100mg/day can also cause increase sun sensitivity.

 What are the side effects of Minocycline?

 Minocycline has been reported to have a lower incidence of antibiotic resistance compared to doxycycline and can be consumed with dairy products.
-Minocycline has also an anti-inflammatory effect that is beneficial in acne.
+Minocycline also has an anti-inflammatory effect that is beneficial in acne.
 Immediate-release minocycline can rarely cause dizziness which is less common with the extended-release formulation.
-In rare cases, it can cause drug hypersensitivity.
+However, in rare cases, it can cause drug hypersensitivity.
 People that use minocycline for years can also have a special kind of hyperpigmentation – brown spots in the base of acne scars or on their lower legs.

 Which other antibiotics are used for the treatment of Acne?

 The use of other antibiotics for acne should be limited.
 Sulfamethoxazole-trimethoprim has some potential severe adverse effects and should not be used as the first-line antibiotic in acne.
-Azithromycin does not as good an anti-inflammatory drug as the minocycline and it should be reserved for the treatment of other more severe conditions than acne.
+Azithromycin does not as good an anti-inflammatory drug as minocycline, and it should be reserved for the treatment of other more severe conditions than acne.